Imperium-Tech/imperium-shipyard/README.md

 There are two ways to run Imperium Shipyard, either through a cmd command or by using the executable provided.
 The CMD option is more for development work and testing features/tweaks.

-For CMD (in root folder of imperium-shipyard): `python -m imperium.shipyard`
+For CMD (in root folder of imperium-shipyard): `python shipbuilder.py`

 For EXE: simply double click the Imperium executable